Image Operations - Filtering

 Using Multiple Filters

-As previously mentioned, you can stack different filters together.
-To do so, simply add additional filters within the filter hash.
+You can stack different filters together by adding additional filters within the filter hash.
 For example, to apply a Sepia Tone filter together with Gaussian Blur:

 {